AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/security-tab.md

 ## [!UICONTROL POST activities]

-The **[!UICONTROL POST activities]** frame shows the POST activities for the site, faceted on client_ip from the Fastly logs.
+The **[!UICONTROL POST activities]** frame shows the POST activities for the site, faceted on client_ip from the [!DNL Fastly] logs.
 It also shows the URL that is accessed by the IP address.
 ![POST-activities](../../assets/tools/observation-for-adobe-commerce/POST-activities.jpeg)

 ## [!UICONTROL POST activities summary table]